Helping you keep accurate client accounting records

 Who is this guidance for?

-You may also like to refer to the SRA's separate guidance on joint accounts and record keeping.
+You may also like to refer to our separate guidance on joint accounts and record keeping.

 Purpose of this guidance